melkotoury/tic-tac-toe-fastapi-nextjs/README.md

 ### Prerequisites

-- Docker and Docker Compose
+- Docker Desktop (ensure it's running)
 - PostgreSQL installed and running on your local machine.

 ### Installation